custom-components/places/README.md

 ## Installation

+### Installation via HACS

+Unless you have a good reason not to, you probably want to install this component via HACS(Home Assistant Community Store)
+1. Ensure that [HACS](https://hacs.xyz/) is installed.
+1. Navigate to HACS -> Integrations
+1. Open the three-dot menu and select 'Custom Repositories'
+1. Put 'https://github.com/Snuffy2/places' into the 'Repository' textbox.
+1. Select 'Integration' as the category
+1. Press 'Add'.
+1. Find the Places integration in the HACS integration list and install it
+1. Add your configuration
+1. Restart Home Assistant.

+### Manual Installation

+You probably do not want to do this!
+Use the HACS method above unless you have a very good reason why you are installing manually

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
-2. If you do not have a `custom_components` directory (folder) there, you need to create it.
+1. If you do not have a `custom_components` directory (folder) there, you need to create it.
-3. In the `custom_components` directory (folder) create a new folder called `places`.
+1. In the `custom_components` directory (folder) create a new folder called `places`.
-4. Download _all_ the files from the `custom_components/places/` directory (folder) in this repository.
+1. Download _all_ the files from the `custom_components/places/` directory (folder) in this repository.
-5. Place the files you downloaded in the new directory (folder) you created.
+1. Place the files you downloaded in the new directory (folder) you created.
-6. Add your configuration
+1. Add your configuration
-6. Restart Home Assistant
+1. Restart Home Assistant

 Using your HA configuration directory (folder) as a starting point you should now also have this: